-Pulling on the heart strings: an emotionally focused approach to family life cycle transitions.
+Pulling on the heart strings: An emotionally focused approach to family life cycle transitions

 Transitions through the family life cycle can be stressful because they challenge attachment bonds between family members.
 Open communication and the processing of primary attachment emotions are crucial when family systems change.
 When family members are insecurely attached, such open communication is difficult, and people tend to get stuck in absorbing states of secondary defensive affect.
 Emotionally focused therapy (EFT) can be particularly helpful by encouraging family members to express primary emotions.
 This expression then fosters renegotiation of bonds and the clarification of attachment needs and concerns.
 Case examples illustrate how EFT can be applied to each family life cycle stage.